AI Has a Huge Climate Change Problem

 “Minerals are the backbone of AI, but its lifeblood is still electrical energy,” Crawford wrote.
 “In reality, it takes a gargantuan amount of energy to run the computational infrastructures of Amazon Web Services or Microsoft’s Azure, and the carbon footprint of the AI systems that run on those platforms is growing.”

-A 2022 research paper published by AI startup Hugging Face found that making its language model BLOOM resulted in more than 50 metric tons of carbon dioxide emissions, roughly the equivalent of 60 flights from London to New York.
+In addition, a 2022 research paper published by AI startup Hugging Face found that making its language model BLOOM resulted in more than 50 metric tons of carbon dioxide emissions, roughly the equivalent of 60 flights from London to New York.
 And that’s significantly less than the emissions associated with other language models.

 “You need huge amounts of data,” Kasper Groes Albin Ludvigsen, a data scientist and green AI advocate, told Built In.
-“The larger the models are, the more energy intensive they are.”
+“The larger the models are, the more energy-intensive they are.”

-Researchers at UC Berkeley and Google found that it took 1,287 megawatt hours of electricity to train GPT-3, which is enough energy to supply an average U.S. household for about 120 years.
-Meanwhile, back when ChatGPT was still using GPT-3 (around March of 2023), the chatbot received millions of daily queries, equating to what he estimates to be about 4,000 to 6,000 megawatt hours of electricity — three to five times what it took to actually train GPT-3 in the first place.
+And according to Ludvigsen, using an AI system actually emits much more carbon dioxide than training one.
+Researchers at UC Berkeley and Google found that it took 1,287 megawatt hours of electricity to train OpenAI’s GPT-3 model, which is enough energy to supply an average United States household for about 120 years.
+Back when ChatGPT was still using GPT-3, the chatbot received millions of daily queries, equating to what Ludvigsen estimates to be about 4,000 to 6,000 megawatt hours of electricity — three to five times what it took to train GPT-3 in the first place.

 “It’s not just about one company and their one model.
 Many companies are developing these types of models,” Ludvigsen said, adding that, as AI adoption increases, so too will the environmental costs of maintaining it.